hpfem/hermes/doc/src/hermes2d/tutorial-1.rst

 Short and Long Versions of Examples
 -----------------------------------

-Most tutorial examples come in two versions: A short one that is intended for effortless basic use, and a long one that is more explicit and thus more convenient for development.
+Some tutorial examples come in two versions: A short one that is intended for effortless basic use, and a long one that is more explicit and thus more convenient for development.
 The first example with a long version is 03-poisson.

 **Git reference:** Tutorial example `03-poisson-long <http://git.hpfem.org/hermes.git/tree/HEAD:/hermes2d/tutorial/03-poisson-long>`_.